gabriellewee/portfolio/archive/2013-07-19-for-lack-of-a-better-title.md

 	<iframe style="aspect-ratio: 16 / 9; width: 100%; height: auto;" src="https://youtube.com/embed/ZibTVfRJWGI" width="800" height="450" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>
 </figure>

 We got so much positive feedback from the community that we decided to continue the project.
 We filmed again at Fanime 2013 in San Jose, made business cards, and started a new website in the meantime.
 I just redesigned the splash page yesterday for Comic Con.
 Wish I was going.
-Hayley's handing out our business cards over there though!
+Hayley’s handing out our business cards over there though!
 She also designed the logo for our cards and site.

 ::: row-double